Melanesian languages: Languages of Melanesia

 Most of the languages of Melanesia are members of the Austronesian language family or one of the many Papuan families.
 By one count, there are 1,319 languages in Melanesia, scattered across a small amount of land.
 The proportion of 716 sq. kilometers per language is by far the most dense rate of languages in relation to land mass in the earth, almost three times as dense as in Nigeria, a country famous for its high number of languages in a compact area.

 In addition to this large number of indigenous languages, there are also a number of pidgins and creoles.
-Most notable among these are Indonesian, Tok Pisin, Hiri Motu, Solomon Islands Pijin, Bislama, and Papuan Malay.
+Most notable among these are Tok Pisin, Hiri Motu, Solomon Islands Pijin, Bislama, and Papuan Malay.